Our Services

 Helpful Resources

-Adopting a whole-food detox diet rich in fruits, vegetables, whole grains, lean proteins and healthy fats, cutting back on sodium and balancing potassium and magnesium, along with regular aerobic exercise, weight loss and stress management, can lower systolic blood pressure by up to 14 mm Hg within weeks.
+A whole-food detox diet—rich in fruits, vegetables, whole grains, lean proteins, and healthy fats—combined with reduced sodium, balanced potassium and magnesium, regular aerobic exercise, weight loss, and stress management can lower systolic blood pressure by up to 14 mm Hg within weeks.

 High blood pressure (hypertension) affects millions worldwide and raises your risk for heart attack, stroke and kidney disease.
 While juicing trends promise a quick fix, solid science supports broader, sustainable lifestyle changes.
 Below, you'll find research-based strategies—no juicer required—to help bring your numbers down and keep them in a healthier range.